Beng123106/Data-Structures-Complexity-and-Algorithms/README.md

 print('Our new result: %s' % squares)
 ```

-List comprehension consists of:
+### List comprehension consists of:

 - A Square Bracket containing an expression that describes the list
 - One or more For clause to explain its members
 - Then a zero or more if clauses depending on the complexity of the list

 # Map and Filter
-* map is a built in function works by applying a function to iterable data (lists).
+* map is a built in function that works by applying a function to iterable data (lists).
 For example:
 ```python
 def square(num):
     ''' squares the given num argument '''